2014-2015 Academic Year

 Who has access to my financial information?

-Briarcrest is committed to protecting the privacy of its families; therefore, all information recieved by the Tuition Assistance Coordinator is held in the strictest confidence.
-If applicable, the Tennessee Secondary School Athletic Association will recieve a copy of the summary of my Family Contribution from the School and Student Service for Financial Aid.
+Briarcrest is committed to protecting the privacy of its families; therefore, all information received by the Tuition Assistance Coordinator is held in the strictest confidence.
+If applicable, the Tennessee Secondary School Athletic Association will receive a copy of the summary of my Family Contribution from the School and Student Service for Financial Aid.

 What is the Tuition Assistance Committee?